-If you’ve ever been suspicious about the extra 4 percent fee that many San Francisco restaurants tack onto your dinner bill to cover their employees’ health costs, it turns out your gut is correct: Many restaurants are pocketing the money, San Francisco’s civil grand jury has found.
+If you’ve ever been suspicious about the extra 4 percent fee that many San Francisco restaurants tack onto your dinner bill to cover their employees’ health costs, it turns out your gut is correct: Many restaurants were pocketing the money, San Francisco’s civil grand jury found.

-The grand jury’s analysis, released in July 2012, urges San Francisco to eliminate the surcharges and to ban employers’ private medical reimbursement plans for their workers, which have been the vehicle for the restaurateurs’ profiteering.
+The grand jury’s analysis, released in July 2012, urged San Francisco to eliminate the surcharges and to ban employers’ private medical reimbursement plans for their workers, which had been the vehicle for the restaurateurs’ profiteering.

 In its review of 38 San Francisco restaurants, the civil grand jury found that two-thirds of them added surcharges for workers’ health care, generally 4 percent.
 Eighteen restaurants collected a total of more than $2.17 million in surcharges.
 Of that, about $1.16 million was spent on health care expenses--leaving $1 million extra.

 The surcharge business is an unforeseen offshoot of San Francisco’s 2008 Health Care Security Ordinance, which provides health care to San Francisco residents without insurance (the Healthy San Francisco program) and requires businesses to help fund health care for their employees in San Francisco.
 How much employers must spend depends on the size of the workforce and the number of hours employees work; it amounts to a maximum of about $4,540 per full-time employee at large businesses, and about $3,000 per employee at companies with less than 100 staffers.

 Employers can comply by providing conventional health insurance, enrolling their employees in Healthy San Francisco or setting up health reimbursement accounts that employees draw from to pay for medical costs.
 Restaurants and other businesses that rely heavily on part-time workers generally use the third option--in which they pay out money only when employees get medical or health services.